Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Numerical Results

 Fig.~\ref{fig:MMSEGauss} shows the values of the reconstruction \ac{MMSE} for Gaussian inputs in (\ref{eq:MMSEGsi}), for different values of the number of features $m_1$ and $m_2$.
-We observe that the necessary and sufficient conditions in (\ref{eq:recG}) are verified by the numerical results: in particular, when $m_2=1$, the phase transition for the \ac{MMSE} occurs only when $m_1 \geq 3$, when $m_2=2$, the phase transition is obtained with $m_1 \geq 2$ and, finally, when $m_2=3$, a single feature extracted from the input signal is sufficient to guarantee the phase transition.
+We observe that the necessary and sufficient conditions in (\ref{eq:recG}) are verified by the numerical results: in particular, when $m_2=1$, the \ac{MMSE} approaches zero in the low-rank regime only when $m_1 \geq 3$, when $m_2=2$, the \ac{MMSE} approaches zero with $m_1 \geq 2$ and, finally, when $m_2=3$, a single feature extracted from the input signal is sufficient to guarantee reliable reconstruction in the low-rank regime.

 We now consider signal reconstruction for \ac{GMM} inputs.
-In particular, we assume that the vectors $\mathbf{x}_1$ and $\mathbf{x}_2$ are drawn from the joint \ac{GMM} prior described in Section~\ref{par:NumResClass} for the case of signal classification, and we assume again to use projection kernels with \ac{i.i.d.}, zero-mean, Gaussian entries.
+In particular, we assume that the vectors $\mathbf{x}_1$ and $\mathbf{x}_2$ are drawn from the joint \ac{GMM} prior described in Section~\ref{par:NumResClass} for the case of signal classification, and we assume again to use projection kernels with \ac{i.i.d.}, zero-mean, Gaussian entries, which are then modified in order to have orthonormal rows.
 Reconstruction is performed via the conditional mean estimator, that is now given by

 where~\cite{Chen10}